DickingAround/AIWorld6/README.txt

 * The new UI
 ** DONE - Add the simulation parameters
 ** DONE - Add the singnal/energy
-** Upgrade the color of the species to include what we now know ** Add the species data
-** Considering totally upgrading the system of species tracking
+** Upgrade the species detection to use the new algorithm.
+(We may have to dive in and actually understand that algorithm in order to do this)
+*** DONE - Have the simulation program emit the per-hash metrics
+*** Have the UI program parse the metrics, do species calculations on them, and emit species data

 * Add lineage to the agents
 * Show communication patterns